 Mature adults are the best life stage for the identification of all damselflies.
 Larval identification requires the use of detailed taxonomic keys, can be very difficult, and can be very unreliable, especially in the case of larvae that are not yet mature.
 Larval identification is best done by people with a great deal of expertise in this area.

 This is an early-season species with a fairly brief flight period.
-Records for New York are from May 26 to June 23 (New York Natural Heritage Program 2005).
-Nikula et al. (2003) show a flight season for Massachusetts of mid-May to mid-July, while Westfall and May (1996) give an early date of May 6 for Massachusetts and a late date of July 19 for Maine.
+Records for New York are from May 26 to June 23 (New York Natural Heritage Program 2020).
+Nikula et al. (2003) show a flight season for Massachusetts of mid-May to mid-July, while Westfall and May (1996) give an early date of May 6 for Massachusetts and the flight season in Maine extends into the third week of July (Brunelle and deMaynadier 2005).

 The time of year you would expect to find New England Bluet present and reproducing in New York.